ragsagar/resume/ragsagar.rst

 Experience
 ----------
 Software Engineer - Mquotient, Pune   (June 2012 - February 2013)
-    | Developed custom authentication and object level unix like authorization
-      system for django with mongoengine(ORM for MongoDB).
+    * Developed custom authentication and object level unix like authorization system for django with mongoengine(ORM for MongoDB).
-    | Implemented RESTful apis using a custom api engine based on tastypie.
+    * Implemented RESTful apis using a custom api engine based on tastypie.
-    | Helped implementing document(row in rdbms) level multitenancy by providing
-      a centralized function for all queries.
+    * Helped implementing document(row in rdbms) level multitenancy by providing a centralized function for all queries.

 Systems Developer - Deam Investments LLC, Dubai (March 2013 - Present)
-    | Developed an enterprise level HRMS(Humar Resource Management System) app
-      from scratch using Django and integrated it with the legacy systems.
-    | Developed production life cycle automation app.
+    * Developed custom tailored web application of enterprise magnitude which addresses the need of HRMS, CRM and automation of engineering components selection process for Instrumentaion Industry from scratch in Django/AngularJS which seemlessly integrates with the legacy systems.

 Computer Skills
 ---------------